 Non-Billable Costs require payment directly to the entity that bills you.
 The cost items may include: program provider or host university fees, accommodation, meals, books & supplies, round-trip flight, local transport, passport, visa/supporting documents, immunizations, and additional personal expenses.
 Please note that you may need to pay for many of these charges in advance, while others may be due upon arrival.

 When you study abroad, you will continue to receive E-Bills from Illinois at the beginning of each month.
 Payment procedures for study abroad charges on your Illinois student account are the same as when you study on campus.

 The application deadline for winter break and spring semester programs is September 15.
 The application deadline for summer and fall semester programs is February 15.
-Applicants will be notified of the award decision via email.
-Arlys Conrad awardees usually cannot also receive any of the other ACES study abroad scholarships.

 This scholarship also has requirements that must be fulfilled after it is rewarded.